kindone/cppproptest/doc/WhyPropertyBasedTesting.md

 # Why Property-based testing?

+#### Generalization and abstraction

+Property-based testing lets you write tests using abstract ideas, instead of some dummy examples or contrived scenarios that are easy to break over time and hard to interpret.
+You can write your tests using specification or requirements - which are essentially described as combination of an input domain and expected behavior (=properties) of the concerned component.

+#### Clear separation of variants and invariants

+Describing a test using input domain and expected behavior means that we have clear cut between variants and invariants.
+In property-based tests, we describe invariants as properties and variants as input domain.

+#### Convenience and versatility

+With the convenient out-of-box generators and combinators (that lets you make new generators out of existing ones), you can effortlessly define the input domain for your tests.
+You can specify your input domains using various notions - range, constraint, union, transformation, composition, and dependency, just to name a few.

+#### Reusability

+As it's often founded on functional programming paradigm, property-based testing lets you define and reuse existing input domain and properties to build new ones with ease.
+These new ones can then be reused as building blocks for another test and so on.

+&nbsp;

 ## An attempt to approximate software quality

 Property-based testing, or sometimes refered to as *specification-based testing*, tries to verify software's integrity by validating the requirements of a software component, where the requirements are often written as *properties*(or *specifications*).
 They are validated using massive input combinations.